vvkumar2/vvkumar2.github.io/README.md

 Additionally, a correlation analysis, depicted via a heatmap, was very telling.
 The heatmap of correlations indicated a moderate positive correlation between height and weight, aligning with the general understanding of body mass index (BMI) calculation.
 However, other features showed little to no correlation, suggesting that factors influencing obesity are not strongly linearly related in this dataset.

 Lastly, to better understand the relationships between variables, I created a series of paired plots.
 Among these, one particularly revealing graph depicted the distribution of each obesity class (NObeyesdad) in relation to family history of obesity.
 This graph strikingly illustrated that individuals classified in any category of overweight or obesity often have a family history of similar conditions.
 Conversely, for those categorized as normal weight, the presence or absence of a family history of obesity appeared to be more evenly distributed.
 This observation is clearly evident in the graph provided below.
-For a more detailed view of these relationships and other insights, all the plots from the data visualization section are accessible in the Colab Notebook
+For a more detailed view of these relationships and other insights, all the plots from the data visualization section are accessible in the Colab Notebook.

 ![Family History of Overweight](https://github.com/vvkumar2/vvkumar2.github.io/assets/52425114/67fed472-f8d4-4c8d-963d-d49223b69bd2)
 ***Figure 3:** Paired plot depicting the relationship between obesity class and family history of obesity.*